 Mobile & Desktop Ad Previews

 As you are writing your ads you will be able to see how your ads are coming together.
-Once you are done, you can confirm that you are satisfied with the details and components of your ads.
-You will be able to see a preview of your ads on a desktop and mobile device.
+Once you are done, you can confirm that you are satisfied with the details and components of your ads through the ad previews.